- The Basics

 - Travel Health

 - Useful Contacts

 Fernie Alpine Resort Travel Guide

-The resort of Fernie is by no means a shopping destination, but there are plenty of stores where holiday visitors can enjoying browsing (particularly on 2nd Avenue in downtown), including food, alpine sport stores, local arts, crafts and glassware, jewellery and clothing.
+The resort of Fernie is by no means a celebrated shopping destination, but there are plenty of stores where holiday visitors can enjoy browsing (particularly on 2nd Avenue in downtown), including food, alpine sport stores, local arts, crafts and glassware shops, and jewellery and clothing stores.